General information on ranking

 • endowment.

-Unlike other rankings that assign percentages to variables and then sum for a score, the SMI variables are mathematically balanced against live data so that they fall into three weighting tiers: a) tuition and economic disadvantage at the highest tier (access); b) graduation rate and salary at the next, half-weight tier (outcome); and c) the endowment at a half again, or 1/4 weight tier (institutional capability).
-Each weighting tier is thus twice as “sensitive” as the next in that making realistic changes to the variables at that tier can cause approximately twice as much movement in the rankings.
+Unlike other rankings that assign percentages to variables and then sum for a score, the SMI variables are mathematically balanced against live data so that they fall into three weighting tiers: a) ethos, tuition, and economic disadvantage at the highest tier (access); b) graduation rate and salary at the next, half-weight tier (outcome); and c) the endowment at a half again, or 1/4 weight tier (institutional capability).
+Each weighting tier is thus twice as "sensitive" as the next in that making realistic changes to the variables at that tier can cause approximately twice as much movement in the rankings.

 Enhancing economic mobility means providing access to economically disadvantaged students, graduating them, and moving them into good paying jobs.
 Each tier constitutes a proxy for one of three concepts: access, outcome, and institutional capability.
 Considering these tiers in reverse helps explain the intuition behind their weightings.
 The bigger the endowment a university possesses, the more capability it has to address any problem.
 Yet because drawdowns on an endowment can be aimed at purposes separate from the problem of economic mobility, endowment primarily serves in the SMI as a tie-breaker.
 If school A and school B are very close with respect to social mobility policy, yet B has a larger endowment, A is rewarded by the SMI for having applied its resources more efficiently.